d3x-at/sd-parsers/README.md

 - **DEFAULT**: try to ensure all metadata is read

-  This will look at Image.text, requiring to read the whole image.
+  This will also look at Image.text, reading the whole image data to do so.

 - **EAGER**: include additional methods to try and retrieve metadata